Generate a bug report

 Generating a bug report by using the client application

-3. Copy the bug report identifier or scan the QR code using your phone.
+- Record the bug report identifier or scan the QR code using your phone and paste it into your correspondence to the Tailscale support team.

 Generating a bug report by using the CLI